arcege/ansible-primer/10-playbooks/lesson.md

 for human consumption.
 It can be any string with any content.
 It can also include (templated) variables.
 The name can help more correctly identify the task being performed, especially when there are multiple in succession.
-Otherwise tasks are
+Otherwise tasks are unaffected by the name value.

 The `notify` task attribute must match the name of a handler.
 This is the only time the `name` attribute is required.

+Templates names are evaluated at the start of the execution.
+If the template cannot be evaluated, the template is left as is.
+This means that loop variables in the task cannot be used in the template.

 ### Hosts